With a well-rounded liberal and applied arts education, our graduates are prepared for successful careers in a variety of fields.

 French professor Dr. Johnston hosts weekly gatherings at a local coffee shop to help students and community members hone their conversational French speaking.

-Political science professor Ken Collier analyzes the impact of U.S. presidential speechwriting in his book, Speechwriting in the Institutionalized Presidency: Whose Line Is It?
+Political science Professor Dr. Ken Collier analyzes the impact of U.S. presidential speechwriting in his book, Speechwriting in the Institutionalized Presidency: Whose Line Is It?

 Want to Contact the College of Liberal and Applied Arts?